suhail3728/Working-hours-backend/learning journal.md

 ## How to use Firebase Authentication in React Native

+### Why we need to authenticate:

+So for the security of the user, if we are storing the user information like password and email and if someone else gain access to our database that can manipulate the other user accounts or get the user information.
+So here we are saving the email in our database but have no access to the password that is stored in firebase authentications.
+Which is secure for the user.

 So If you have a Firebase app and if you are in the console tab:

 1. On the left navigation you will see two tabs `Authentication` and Firestore database